 The Importance of Accreditation & Recognition

-Well before you apply to a program, understanding the ins and outs of accreditation and recognition is a major key to success.
-It’s important to understand not only the difference between the two, but which schools and training programs have the credentials you need to be prepared for board exams and be taken seriously by employers.
-Here’s a quick look at the main types of accreditation and recognition in healthcare education:
+Before you apply to a program, understanding the ins and outs of accreditation and recognition is a major key to success.
+It’s important to understand the difference between the two and which schools and training programs have the credentials you need to be prepared for board exams and be taken seriously by employers.
+Here’s a quick look at the main types of accreditations and recognition in healthcare education:

 - Regional accreditation: